 Blueberry toast is a simple and delicious breakfast, appetizer or snack.
 You just make an easy blueberry compote using blueberries, honey, cinnamon and lemon, then you serve it over toast with non-dairy cream cheese!
 It's so simple to make and incredibly delicious.

 You can also make this blueberry compote to add on top of Oat Milk Pancakes.
 They taste like a traditional American-style pancake with a hint of butter and maple flavors!
+Or just serve this toast with a side of Scrambled Eggs without Milk for some protein.

 ❤️Why You'll Love this Recipe for Blueberry Toast